The sport that requires the most precise preparation of them all - Swimming

 Phases of training

 Planning the perfect peak, to coincide with the most important gala on the yearly calendar, is the hallmark of the world class swimmer and coach.
 The training year will typically start from the active rest enjoyed at the end of your previous season.
 The planning of various training phases, however, will work back from competition day of the following season.
 The key variables to play with are volume and intensity, while the influence of land work, especially strength training, will also sculpt your swimming fitness for a crescendo on the important race day.
-This could be anything from the Olympic Games (in which case a full peak would not be possible for the trials) to a national championships, county championships or local gala or club event.
+This could be anything from the Olympic Games (in which case a full peak would not be possible for the trials) to a national championship, county championships or local gala or club event.
 You must choose when your own big goal performance is to be.

 It may be that you plan two peaks, one for the short-course season in winter and another for the long course.
 This double periodisation could mean that you have two general endurance periods, two specific endurance periods, the two competition periods, as well as two taper periods, all within a year.
 Naturally these periods will be much shorter than in a single periodised year.
 How you structure your training within these periods is a matter of preference, but there will probably be greater volume in the general endurance period, followed by a period of moderate to high volume with increased intensity.
 This is then followed by a period of taper, which leaves your body fresh and ready for competition, with lots of training banked up from which to draw.